Creating and Editing 3D annotations

 - Shift-click in the image to create a control point.

-- Fit the line in FIJI and import the resulting line segment back into map manager
+- Fit the line segment in FIJI

 - Right-click on the new line segment (in the top left list of segment) and select ‘Make From Control Points - FIJI’.
 This will open the ‘Bob Neurite Tracer’ plugin in FIJI, fit a line to your control points and open the fitted line segment in the map manager stack window.